starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

     Contract address: 0x039564c4f6d9f45a963a6dc8cf32737f0d51a08e446304626173fd838bd70e1c
     Transaction hash: 0x125e4bc5251af8ee2664ea0d1495b36c593f25f78f1a78f637a3f7aafa9e22

-You can see here the address of your new contract.
-You'll need this address to interact with the contract.
+Note the address of your new contract.
+You will need this address to interact with the contract.

+.. _update balance:

 Interact with the contract
 --------------------------

 Run the following command to invoke the ``increase_balance()`` function (note that you'll have to replace ``CONTRACT_ADDRESS`` with the address you got during the contract deployment):

 .. tested-code:: bash starknet_invoke